 - Q: Please list any fees other than those stated above (E.g.: travel expenses, copy fees, etc.)

-- A: Travel will be based out of Sacramento, CA. I would travel economy class and depending upon the agreement with the attorney, I might be able to continue working while traveling at the rate of $150 per hour.
+- A: Travel will be based out of Austin, Texas.
+I would travel economy class and depend upon the agreement with the attorney, I might be able to continue working while traveling at the rate of $150 per hour.
 If I am not working during travel, travel time is billed at $75 per hour.
 Additional fees may apply at direct cost for copies, parking, vehicle rentals, etc.